gerkone/pyTORCS-docker/driver/README.md

 * **_terminal_** is set to true if the termination clause is verified.

 ## Further customization
+An example deep reinforcement learning agent, using DDPG, is provided.

 The reward function and the termination clause can be customized by changing the content of the functions in **torcs_comp/_reward.py_** and **torcs_comp/_terminator.py_**.